 The truth is that my family makes Halloween costumes the way Rube Goldberg would if he worked with fabric.
 There is usually a plan, but it’s rarely apparent to anyone else.

 It’s true: Rachel really didn’t have much of shot at avoiding homemade costumes.
 Unfortunately, while I’m mentally creative, I’m manually challenged, so the costumes she ended up with were always on the fringe.
-Actually, that was literally the case when I made her the Pocahontas costume.
+Actually, that was the literal case when I made her the Pocahontas costume.
 We had the suede side of a large piece of leather and I figured it wouldn’t be too difficult to make her a little dress from it.
 After all, Pocahontas didn’t have a sewing machine either.
 So how wrong could it go?
 My plan was simple: fold the leather in half, sketch the outline of a vaguely T-shaped garment, and cut it out.
 I would then punch holes at intervals along the sides and the underside of the arms, and stitch the dress together with strips of leather.
 A few snips for fringe (see?
 I said there was fringe), a few colorful beads attached to the front with more strips of leather, and she’d have a great little leather costume.
 Very authentic.

 Did I mention that I have zero manual dexterity?
 I did manage to produce the dress.
 Okay, so it was a little crooked.
 One arm was longer than the other and the fringe looked more like our cat had gnawed it.
 Still, I was proud of my effort.